Book Dash Books

 Our finances are sound, have a look for yourself!

-In November 2019 the Book Dash team visited a few ECD centres in Khayelitsha with Santa Shoebox and MySchool where boxes were handed out to the children.
-Their eyes sparkled as they opened their beautifully decorated Santa Shoeboxes, each one packed individually for a specific child.
+In 2019, the Book Dash team visited a few Khayelitsha preschools with Santa Shoebox and MySchool to hand out boxes.
+Children’s eyes sparkled as they opened their beautifully-decorated shoeboxes, each one packed individually for a specific child.

-For these children the idea of receiving a box full of goodies ‘just for you’ is a novel concept.
-The inclusion of a book in the Santa Shoeboxes adds a dimension that is crucially important in the lives of children who live in poverty.
-The books donated by MySchool are possibly the first books many of these children would own, hopefully helping to ignite a lifelong love of reading and learning.
+For these children, the idea of receiving a box full of goodies ‘just for you’ is a novel concept.
+Including a book in the Santa Shoeboxes adds a dimension that is crucially important for children who live in poverty.
+The book donated by MySchool is often the first book a child ever owns – and have the power to ignite a lifelong love of reading and learning.

 Watch the video